41012/pfms-support/FAQ.md

 tail ~/.bashrc
 ```

 If it all looks good then execute `source ~/.bashrc`.
-This should not report errors (about unknown locations). if
+This should not report errors (about unknown locations).

 ## RVIZ only shows gray screen instead of robot